-In 2021, Batobus was certified Green Globe which rewards our social, economic, cultural and environmental actions and commitments to sustainable tourism.
+In 2023, Batobus obtained for the second time the Green Globe certification which rewards our actions and commitments on the social, economic, cultural and environmental levels for sustainable tourism.

 Taking action for the environment

 In order to reduce its impact on the environment, Batobus began its fleet's energy transition in 2019 by launching development of a new hybrid and electric propulsion technology, capable of meeting the navigation requirements of shuttle service boats on the River Seine.
 This large-scale project is part of a global CSR initiative which includes electrification of the quays using dedicated terminals to supply Batobus boats with electricity.

 Preserving biodiversity is important in our business.
 Awareness-raising training is provided to the teams and ideas emerge.
 For example, we have launched waste collection campaigns along the banks of the Seine in partnership with the Happy-Seine association...
 Communication materials about Paris and its fauna and flora are also available on our boats for our visitors' information.